Origin and use of the term metalloid: 1800–1959

-In 1800, Pinkerton used the word metalloid, in its literal sense, to describe a mineral variety of pyroxene 'with metallic splendour.'

 In 1808, Erman and Simon suggested using the term metalloid to refer to the newly discovered elements sodium and potassium.
 These elements were lighter than water and many chemists did not regard them as proper metals.
 Erman and Simon's proposal may have been made '[in] an attempt to revive this old distinction between metals and substances resembling metals'.
 Their suggestion was ignored by the chemical community.

 In 1811, Berzelius referred to nonmetallic elements as metalloids, in reference to their ability to form oxyanions.
 A common oxyanion of sulfur, for example, is the sulfate ion SO.
 Many metals can do the same.
 Chromium, for instance, can form the chromate ion CrO.
 Berzelius' terminology was widely adopted although it was subsequently regarded by some commentators as counterintuitive, misapplied, incorrect or invalid.
 In 1825, in a revised German edition of his Textbook of Chemistry, Berzelius subdivided the metalloids into three classes.
 These were: constantly gaseous 'gazolyta' (hydrogen, nitrogen, oxygen); real metalloids (sulfur, phosphorus, carbon, boron, silicon); and salt-forming 'halogenia' (fluorine, chlorine, bromine, iodine).

 In 1844, Jackson gave the meaning of 'metalloid' as 'like metals, but wanting some of their properties.'
 In 1845, in A dictionary of science, literature and art, Berzelius' classification of the elementary bodies was represented as: I. gazolytes; II. halogens; III. metalloids ('resemble the metals in certain aspects, but are in others widely different'); and IV. metals.

 In 1864, calling nonmetals 'metalloids' was still sanctioned 'by the best authorities' even though this did not always seem appropriate.
 The greater propriety of applying the word metalloid to other elements, such as arsenic, had been considered.

 By as early as 1866 some authors were instead using the term nonmetal, rather than metalloid, to refer to nonmetallic elements.
 In 1875, Kemshead observed that the elements had been subdivided into two classes—'non-metals or metalloids, and metals.'
 He added that '[t]he former term, although not so convenient, because a compound word, is more correct, and is now universally employed.'

 In 1876, Tilden protested against, 'the [still] too common though illogical practice of giving the name metalloid to such bodies as oxygen, chlorine or fluorine'.
 He instead divided the elements into ('basigenic') true metals, metalloids ('imperfect metals') and ('oxigenic') nonmetals.

 As late as 1888, classifying the elements into metals, metalloids, and nonmetals, rather than metals and metalloids, was still regarded as peculiar and potentially confusing.

 Beach, writing in 1911, explained it this way: